-Once you approve a borrower and they finalize their purchase, it’s in your best interest to perfect your lien on the vehicle.
+Approving a borrower for a vehicle loan isn’t the end of the process of updating vehicle registration.
 All states require a motor vehicle’s certificate of title to note your lien for you to become a secured creditor.
-But for the title to include your interest, the new owner must register the vehicle with the appropriate department of motor vehicles in their state.
+But for the title to include your secured interest, the new owner must register the vehicle with the appropriate department of motor vehicles in their state.